 From our friends at Charleston Moves…

+Critical mass is of critical importance as Charleston Moves works to build widespread, diverse community support and demonstrate how safe, equitable infrastructure that works for all, benefits all.
 Charleston Moves is a mobility advocacy nonprofit that works to transform our roadways and bridges into safe, connected and equitable spaces for all.
+Progress is people-powered

 & NEVER MISS A POST!

 click for more info